dizhang168/reading-flow/README.md

 **Forward navigation**

-Start at the first element in the reading-flow focus navigation scope:
+Start at the first element in the reading-flow container focus navigation scope:

 1. Find first element in reading flow items, D.
 2. Return D